 - Legends – This is an international sports bar showing all sporting events on 5 screens and has the biggest collection of signed sports memorabilia on the island.

 - Woody Wood Peckers – Fancy a bit of a Quiz or Karaoke then this is your bar.

 14. Clubs and Bars at the Pyramid In Port d’ Alcudia

-Alcudia has a decent nightlife although not as wild as Magaluf (which is probably a good thing).
+Alcudia has decent nightlife although not as wild as Magaluf (which is probably a good thing).
 If you want to party with the locals and holidaymakers then the best thing to do is to head to the pyramid in Port d’Alcudia (locals call this Magic because the majority of clubs inside are owned by Groupo Magic) This is where you can find a whole host of clubs including:

 - Twenty’s – which has more of a chill vibe to it and is great for pre-party drinks (Ground Floor owned by Groupo Magic)

-- Unikool – which is a trendy pub another venue great venue for pre-party drinks (Ground Floor owned by Groupo Magic)
+- Unikool – which is a trendy pub and another venue great venue for pre-party drinks (Ground Floor is owned by Groupo Magic)

 - Baladas – For Karaoke in between going to the dancing in the clubs (The first floor owned by Group Magic)

 - Unik – This is a nightclub that plays mostly Spanish chart music and the occasional international dance floor anthem.
-(The first floor owned by Groupo Magic)
+(The first floor is owned by Groupo Magic)

 - Apel’s -My personal favourite nightclub in Alcudia, Malik the General Manager and all his team including the bar staff, street PR Team, Security and the DJ are all so friendly and really do have great customer service.
 The DJ’s music is on point and there is never a minute that you want to leave the dance floor, in my opinion, this is the best place to be in the pyramid and the drinks are a decent price.
-(The First Floor owned by Groupo Magic)
+(The First Floor is owned by Groupo Magic)